1m1-github/FairInbox/README.md

 Whitelisted user provided css will be used for dapp.

 ## WASM
-Use e.g. TinyGo to build dApp WASM.
-Depends on whether the DLT sdk can be compiled with TinyGo.
+todo: Use e.g. TinyGo to build dApp WASM.
+Depends on whether the trustless computer sdk can be compiled with TinyGo.

 ## Build
 `npx webpack`